-Can I use a 15-nt overlap that is entirely composed of His-tag repeats (i.e. CACCACCACCAC)?
+Can I use a 15-nt overlap that is entirely composed of His-tag repeats (i.e. CACCACCACCACCAC)?

-No, you must flank the His-tag sequence on both sides with at least 2 nucleotides, that are not part of the His-tag repeating sequence.
-You should avoid repeating sequences at the end of an overlap.
+No, after the His-tag, you must include at least 3 nucleotides, that are not part of the His-tag repeating sequence.
+Avoid repeating sequences at the end of an overlap.

-Can I PCR-amplify the assembled product?
+Can you PCR-amplify the assembled product?

 Yes.
-The assembled DNA molecule is covalently joined and may be PCR-amplified.
+The assembled DNA molecule is covalently joined and may be PCRamplified.
 Additionally, if the final product is a closed circular DNA molecule, it may be used as a template in rolling-circle amplification (RCA).